SHRASHT/Recommendation_system/README.md

 ## 🌟 Features

+- **🎯 Smart Recommendations**: Advanced collaborative filtering with on-demand similarity calculation
-- **Popularity-Based Recommendations**: Discover books that are highly rated by thousands of readers
+- **⭐ Popular Books**: Discover books that are highly rated by thousands of readers
+- **❤️ Personal Favorites**: Save and manage your favorite books with one-click favorites
+- **📚 Reading History**: Track books you've read with reading progress
-- **Collaborative Filtering**: Get personalized recommendations based on books you already like
+- **⭐ Interactive Ratings**: Rate books and get personalized recommendations based on your preferences
+- **📊 Analytics Dashboard**: View your reading statistics, favorite genres, and trends
-- **Interactive Search**: Search through thousands of books with real-time filtering
+- **🔍 Advanced Search**: Search through thousands of books with real-time filtering
-- **Beautiful UI**: Modern, responsive interface with book cards and ratings
+- **🌙 Theme Toggle**: Switch between light and dark themes for comfortable reading
+- **📱 Mobile-Friendly**: Responsive design that works great on all devices
+- **🖼️ High-Quality Book Covers**: Fetches book covers from multiple APIs for better visual experience
+- **🎲 Random Discovery**: Discover new books with the "feeling lucky" feature
-- **Smart Caching**: Optimized performance with preprocessed data
+- **📈 Smart Caching**: Optimized performance with memory-efficient data processing

 ## 🚀 Quick Start